 - You will use the money to grow your business

-We’ve already covered the first two, so let’s talk about the third point.
+The first two are pretty self-explanatory, but let’s talk about the third point.

-Merchant cash advances should be used to develop your business rather than to save it.
-That is, you should use it for things like buying equipment or building inventory.
-These investments will bring additional revenue to your business, allowing you to repay your advance.
+Merchant cash advances should be used to develop your business―not to save it.
+In other words, you should use it for investments that will bring additional revenue to your business, like these:

 - Taking advantage of a short-term sale to build inventory